Employment

 Our Early Childhood program embraces the IB PYP, the EYLF and the Reggio Emilia Approach.
 Knowledge of these would be desirable but is not essential.

-A comprehensive position description is provided here.
+A comprehensive position description cn be found here.

 Applications must include:

-• an introductory letter and
+• an introductory letter

 • a resume